Akataya/wdc-class-4-coinmarketcap-auth-sessions/README.md

 ## 5) Custom commands

-In the same way we execute commands like `runserver`, `makemigrations` and so on, we can implement our own commands that can do whatever task we need to.
+In the same way we execute commands like `runserver`, `makemigrations`, etc, we can implement our own commands that can do whatever task we need.

-For this part we'll implement a new custom command under `cryptocoins/management/commands/export_currencies_to_csv.py` that should be in charged of taking all the Cryptocurrencies stored in the database and export their data to a CSV formated file.
+For this part we'll implement a new custom command under `cryptocoins/management/commands/export_currencies_to_csv.py` that should be in charged of getting all the Cryptocurrencies stored in the database and export their data to a CSV formated file.

 That's all! 🎉 We just did a fourth iteration to the Coinmarketcap clone, adding some more advanced functionalities of the Django framework.